Stocks shake off an early loss, turn higher on Wall Street

 NEW YORK (AP) — Stocks shook off some early weakness and turned tentatively higher Wednesday, led by gains in store operators and other retailers.

 Retailers had been beaten down in recent days over concerns that soaring inflation was eating into their profits.
-Some of those concerns dissipated after the high-end department store operator Nordtrom reported higher sales and raise it profit forecast.
+Some of those concerns dissipated after the high-end department store operator Nordstrom reported higher sales and raised its profit forecast.
+It’s stock jumped 12.5%.

-The yield on the 10-year Treasury note, which helps set mortgage rates, held steady at 2.76%.
+The yield on the 10-year Treasury note, which helps set mortgage rates, fell to 2.74% from 2.76% late Tuesday.

 The broader market remains volatile with investors on edge because of rising inflation and its impact on businesses and consumers.
 Investors are also concerned about the Federal Reserve’s aggressive plan to raise interest rates to fight inflation and hope the Fed won’t act so aggressively to slow the economy as to cause a recession.